google/foteli/README.md

 In the future, we hope to improve this codebase in the following ways:

-- better performance (the current version is written in naïve C++ with few optimizations);

 - support for other input and output colorspaces (at the very least, linear input, and wider output gamuts);